 The video is optimised to about 60 mB so it should play ok on most reasonable networks: the text and animations are viewable, if not totally crisp, and the audio is fine.
 Enjoy: and let me know what you think.

-If you find it interesting you like to follow up with other videos and readings via Too Busy to Browse? – or just explore the site at your leisure (hint: there’s a lot of interesting stuff in the News archives).
+If you find this video interesting you like to follow up with the companion presentation to the Victoria Chapter of the AAFS, which looks at issues to do with ‘enhancing’ forensic audio.
+Or there are plenty of other videos and readings via Too Busy to Browse? .
+Or feel free just explore the whole site at your leisure.